CrowdStrike/glide-core/.changeset/poor-teachers-flow.md

 '@crowdstrike/glide-core': minor
 ---

+- Tab's `active` attribute has been renamed to `selected` to align with Tree Item.

 - Tab Group no longer dispatches a "tab-show" event.
-  It instead dispatches a bubbling "active" event from the activated Tab.
+  It instead dispatches a bubbling "selected" event from the activated Tab.
   The event's `target` property is set to that Tab.

   ```diff